Jump to Navigation

-Many people are surprised to learn that a second conviction for driving drunk (DWI DUI DWAI) within 10 years of the previous conviction is a felony in New York, subject to severe penalties.
-The state takes DWI very seriously, and if you are facing a second or subsequent DWI charge, you need a lawyer with experience who will fight for your freedom.
+Many people are surprised to learn that a second conviction for driving drunk (DWI, DUI, DWAI) within 10 years of the previous conviction is a felony in New York, subject to severe penalties.
+The state takes drunk driving very seriously, and if you are facing a second or subsequent DWI charge, you need a lawyer with experience who will fight for your freedom.

-I have more than 17 years of experience in criminal defense, including DWI and felony DWI.
-As a New Paltz Felony DWI attorney, I can help minimize your penalties or have your case dismissed.
-Call my New York law firm for the help you need.
+I am New Paltz felony DWI attorney Larry Trank, and I have more than 25 years of experience in drunk driving defense cases.
+I will work to help minimize your penalties or have your case dismissed.
+Call my New York law firm for the help you need in Ulster County, Dutchess County, and throughout the Hudson Valley.

 DWI Penalties